munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 If you have the mind of a programmer, the first thing you do when presented with a problem is to break it into multiple (hopefully) smaller problems.
 Our goal is to calculate the entire field of view surrounding the hero, but we can slice that 360&deg; problem into 45&deg; pie pieces.
-One looks like this:
+One wedge looks like this:

 <figure>
   <canvas id="octant">Sorry, you need canvas support for this demo.</canvas>